browserengineering/book/book/animations.md

 Implementing `width` and `height` turns out to be pretty easy.
 Instead of setting the width of a layout object to the widest it can be before recursing, use the specified width instead.
-Then, descendants will use that width their sizing automatically.
+Then, descendants will use that width for their sizing automatically.

-Start by implementing a `style_length` helper method that applies a restricted length(either in the horizontal or vertical dimension) if it's specified in the object's style.
+Start by implementing a `style_length` helper method that applies a restricted length (either in the horizontal or vertical dimension) if it's specified in the object's style.
 For example,

 	style_length(node, "width", 300)